Adam5Wu/DSMNetworkingMod/README.md

 # DSM Networking Mod
-Getting Synology DSM to work with OpenVSwitch + Bond + Multi-VLANs + Jumbo Packet with support for Virtualization
+Getting Synology DSM to work with OpenVSwitch + Bond + Multi-VLANs + Jumbo Packet + Virtualization

 ## Why you need this?
 If you are here, you probably share a similar adventure with me: